rajatmehta-work/Splitit/README.md

-.
-We started making a website which will based on idea of spliting price.
+# started making a website which will based on idea of spliting price.